-Controller – In indirect systems with an AC pump, there is a controller to tell the pump when to turn off and on.
+In indirect systems with an AC pump, the controller tells the pump when to turn off and on.
 This is also commonly referred to as a differential controller, because it looks at the temperature differential between the panels and the water in the storage tank.
 When a set temperature difference is reached (when the panels get hot enough), the pump turns on.
 When the panels cool down, the pump turns off.

 Things to Look for in a Solar Water Heating Installation